-When it comes time to sign the document, the Signing Requirements for the State must be followed.
-This commonly involves the principal and agent(s) signing in the presence of witness(es) and/or a notary public.
+When it comes time to sign the document, the signing requirements established in the principal’s state of residence must be followed.
+This involves the principal and agent(s) signing in the presence of witnesses and/or a notary public.

 Find a Notary (3 options)

-- Online Notary – Use the online notary process on our Homepage where the principal, agent(s), and any Witnesses may appear in front of a camera with government identification.
+- Online Notary – Use the online notary process on the eSign homepage where the principal, agent(s), and any witnesses may appear in front of a camera with government identification.

-- Bank or Credit Union – Go to a financial institution as most employees at banks are licensed notary publics.
+- Bank or Credit Union – Go to a financial institution as most employees at banks are licensed notaries public.

-- Find a Notary – Hire a notary to meet with the principal and agent.
-Use directories such as 123Notary.com.
+- Find a Notary – Hire a notary to meet with the principal and agent in person.
+Use an online directory such as 123Notary.com.

-After a durable power of attorney has been completed and signed, the agent may begin acting in the principal’s presence.
-The agent will be required to have a duplicate copy with them at all times and, when signing on the principal’s behalf, sign in the following manner: “[Principal’s Name] by [Agent’s Name] acting as Agent”.
+After a durable power of attorney has been completed and signed, the agent may begin acting on the principal’s behalf.
+The agent will be required to have a duplicate copy with them at all times and, when signing forms for the principal, sign in the following manner: “[Principal’s Name] by [Agent’s Name] acting as Agent”.

-Below are the signing requirements for a durable power of attorney forms for all fifty (50) States.
-It must be made known that in most states, a witness cannot be a family member, medical staff, a beneficiary in the principal’s Last Will and Testament, or be under eighteen (18) years of age.
+Below are the signing requirements for durable power of attorney forms for all fifty (50) states.
+It’s important to note that in most states a witness cannot be a family member, medical staff, a beneficiary in the principal’s last will and testament, or an individual under eighteen (18) years of age.

 |Arizona||Notarized & 1 Witness||§ 14-5501|